Blog

 Praiz user management interface for secure access control and GDPR accountability

-Build a rigorous workflow for Subject Access Requests.
-You have exactly thirty days to deliver the data.
-Ignoring these requests triggers massive financial penalties.
-Your operations team needs a fast method to pull these specific audio files.
-Deliver recordings in common, readable formats.
-Users must be able to play the files on standard software without friction.
-The right to access is not a suggestion; it is a fundamental pillar of modern data sovereignty that every sales leader must respect.
+Build a clear workflow for Subject Access Requests, since you generally have thirty days to deliver the data and ignoring requests can trigger penalties.
+Your operations team needs a fast way to pull specific audio files and deliver them in common, readable formats that play on standard software.
+The right to access is not optional, it is a core part of data subject rights that every sales leader should respect.

-Collecting the data is one thing, but keeping it under lock and key is where most companies actually fail.
+Collecting the data is one thing; keeping it secure is where many companies fall short.

-Deploy AES-256 encryption for every stored file.
-Raw audio sitting in unprotected cloud buckets invites disaster.
-Encrypting data at rest remains a non-negotiable technical standard for modern revenue teams.
-Restrict internal permissions to the absolute minimum.
-Only verified managers or QA specialists should access these recordings.
-Limiting visibility minimizes your leak surface and protects sensitive customer voice data.
+Use strong encryption such as AES-256 for every stored file, because raw audio in unprotected cloud storage is a serious risk.
+Encrypting data at rest is a baseline standard.
+Restrict internal permissions to the minimum, so only verified managers or QA specialists can access recordings.
+Limiting visibility reduces your exposure and protects sensitive customer voice data.

 • Encryption at rest